 Respiratory and thoracic cancers:

-Treatment of patients with metastatic non-small cell lung cancer (NSCLC) whose tumors are anaplastic lymphoma kinase (ALK)-positive as detected by an FDA-approved test.
+In adults with metastatic non-small cell lung cancer (NSCLC) whose tumors are anaplastic lymphoma kinase (ALK)-positive as detected by an FDA-approved test.

 Take with food.
 450mg once daily until disease progression or unacceptable toxicity.
 Discontinue if 150mg once daily with food not tolerated.
 Severe hepatic impairment or if concomitant use of strong CYP3A4 inhibitors unavoidable: reduce ceritinib dose by ⅓.
 Dose modifications: see full labeling.